uav-learning-icra/2019_old/README.md

 ## Call for Papers

 We are soliciting submissions of 4-page short papers (not including references) with up to a 2-minute accompanying video.
 Possible topics of interest include, but are not limited to:
-- Combining model-based and model-free methods for autonomous flight
+- Combining model-based and model-free methods for autonomous robotics
 - Online learning and adaptation in mapping, perception, planning, and/or control for UAVs
 - End-to-end learning of perception-action loops for flight
 - Sample efficient learning on flying robots